vojtechsimetka/SWIPs/SWIPs/swip-swarm_settlement_payment_channels.md

 ## Motivation
 <!--The motivation is critical for SWIPs that want to change the Swarm protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the SWIP solves.
 SWIP submissions without sufficient motivation may be rejected outright.-->
-Nodes consuming and providing services in the Swarm network may benefit of settling their debts by using payment networks they might already be participating in.
-Allowing payments for storage to be done through payment channels may be attractive for new storage providers, this way storage providers can bootstrap its participation in the payment network by providing storage services in Swarm with zero cost of entry.
+Nodes consuming and providing services in the Swarm network may benefit of settling their debts using different payment systems they might already be participating in, like payment channel networks (e.g. Lumino, Raiden or Lightning network).
+Storage providers offering other paid services will find appealing not to be forced to support multiple payment systems, but being able to consolidate the payments they receive using a single technology.
+As a side effect, new nodes can bootstrap its participation in a payment channel network by providing storage services in Swarm with zero cost of entry, as described in Generalised Swap Swear and Swindle games, 2019, Tron and Fischer.

 Defining and implementing the required APIs to achieve this decoupling enables Swarm to interoperate accross Blockchains without being tied to a specific Blockchain or settlement technology.
+Additionally, it enable multicurrency support for users to pay for the storage they consume.

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for the current Swarm platform and future client implementations.-->

-In Swarm there is an abstraction for the accounting, the Balance interface defined in protocols.Balance:
+In Swarm there is an abstraction for the accounting, the ```Balance``` interface defined in protocols.Balance:

 ```golang
 // Balance is the actual accounting instance